Imagine This Growing up With My Brother John Lennon – a Book Review

 It would be twenty some-odd years after his death that it was discovered Yoko was instrumental in keeping John’s roots from nurturing his life.
 Baird’s book goes into detail about the control Yoko had over not only John, but the entire family.

-Why?
 Why was mother Julia’s life not afforded the memories of the only three people on Earth who saw her as an inspiration rather than a disgrace to the family?
 Julia loved her children more than life itself.
 It’s a pity her father and sisters made it their mission to keep her apart from the people she cherished the most.

 And later, Yoko did the same, unbeknownst to John.